Self-care is defined as an activity that is meant to improve or take care of your mental, physical, or emotional health.

 18. Shut off your phone and read a book

 Do you go to bed staring at your phone until you eventually fall asleep?

 This is why I recommend finding a great book (whether it be fiction or non-fiction) and relaxing your mind.

-I'm personally on a Harry Potter kick at the moment (I just bought the new special edition series of Harry Potter) and I love falling asleep to this.
+I’m personally on a Harry Potter kick at the moment (I just bought the Harry Potter series) and I love falling asleep to this.

 Plus, the light from your phone keeps you awake longer and makes it even harder to fall asleep, disrupting your sleep patterns.

 Speaking of sleep, make sure to prioritize your sleep time by getting 8 hours of sleep each night.

 If you need to be up at 6AM, you should be asleep by 10PM.